ayraiam/metatax-amazon/README.md

 <pre>
 USAGE
 -----
-After cloning the repository and running "bash bootstrap.sh", you can execute the pipeline via the main launcher:
+After cloning the repository and running `bash bootstrap.sh`, you can execute the pipeline via the main launcher:

   bash workflow/runall.sh [options]